vvvv/visualprogramming.net/content/blog/2022/Development News/Preview vvvv gamma 2022.5/index.md

 ## And some more goodies
 ### Channels
 You'll most likely love these.
-They are the simplest yet way for controling values in a patch from different spots.
+They are the simplest yet way for controlling values in a patch from different spots.
 You'll first encounter them when working with ImGui widgets where they e.g. allow you to easily change a value either via an on-screen UI widget or from an IOBox in the patch.
 But you'll soon notice that they are a general game-changer for bi-directional data-binding!

 ### Precompiled libraries
 May sound cryptic, but has two very practical implications: